This page sets out the guidelines for entering the Open awards categories.

 - PDF File upload (100MB max): Provide a single submission document to showcase your work and support your entry.
 This may include images, reports, plans or other materials.

 - Online media: if you have referenced a video or website in your submission, please provide the URL of these materials.

 This information will not be provided to judges and will only be used if you are a Winner or Finalist in your category.
 These materials would be used for marketing and publicity around the Awards and in ongoing promotion by the LI.

 - Images upload: Upload 3 to 10 images (JPEG, at least 300dpi; at least 3 images in landscape orientation) which showcase your entry.
 These may be featured in promotional material and publicised by the LI.
 For each image, you will need to provide a brief description and image credit.
 Only provide images that the LI has the right to use.

 - Online media: if you have referenced a video or website in your submission which could be used in publicity, please provide the URL.
 Only provide links to materials that the LI has the right to use.

 - List of contractors and partners to be credited in publicity materials if the entry wins an Award (where relevant)

 - A brief description so the work can be featured in the LI Case Study Directory, press releases and/or Landscape Journal

 You will be asked to submit a single PDF Submission document which the judges will take into account when assessing your entry.

 - This can be up to 100MB file size.
-You may submit an A3 or A4 document.
+You may submit an A3 or A4 document, up to 20 pages.